amitjohney/sylvatest/README.md

   image: ...
 ```

-As these values can be shared among multiple units, they'll allow us to define some global values like `proxies` that will be configured in multiple places
+As these values can be shared among multiple units, they'll allow us to define some global values, like `proxies`, that need to be configured at multiple places.

 As user-provided parameters are merged over default chart values, we can also easily override anything in units definitions.
-For example, even if you choose kubeadm infra provider for you management cluster using `bootstrap_provider: cabpk` as in example above, you may also want to install rke2 infrastructure provider unit:
+For example, even if you choose kubeadm infra provider for your management cluster using `bootstrap_provider: cabpk`, as in the example above, you may also want to install rke2 infrastructure provider unit:

 ```yaml
 ### Chart values ###